Control spam, automated, and mass emails in E2CP using saved Inbound Email Headers

 "Received-SPF: fail" (might indicate spam)

-When used in coordination with the Email Distribution feature (a premium add-on to E2CP via an extension package) and our application Case Flags, saved email headers can be used for a variety of purposes and actions.
+When used in coordination with the Email Distribution feature and our application Case Flags, saved email headers can be used for a variety of purposes and actions.
 Below are two common examples.

 Saved email headers can be used to distinguish an inbound Out of Office reply from the Case Owner, and prevent that email from clearing the flag on the Case.
 In the workflow rule below, we will ensure that any email from the Case Owner, except an Out of Office reply, should clear the flag.